DallanQ/wyrmspan_1/Manual.md

 Each dragon provides an ability or benefit.
 This dragon provides a "once per round" ability (described above).

-109

-## Bellicose Firevern

-## 55 Small

-## S I V

-Pay from the deck.
-Keep 1, discard 1, and tuck 1 here.

-to draw

 Earn 5 VP for playing this dragon.

-## Dragons Come In 4 Sizes—Large, Medium, Small, And Hatchling.
+Dragons Come In 4 Sizes—Large, Medium, Small, And Hatchling.

 Egg storage capacity.
 Dragons can store 1 egg on each nest icon they have (e.g., this dragon has 1 nest icon).

 Dragons have 1 of 4 traits: shy, aggressive, playful, or helpful.

-## Wyr_Dragoncards_R8.Indd 109 Wyr_Dragoncards_R8.Indd 109

 IMPORTANT: Whenever a dragon looks for a specific category (e.g., in this cave, a trait, a size, etc.), the dragon includes itself if applicable.
 For example, the Smirking Ridgeback (card 130) looks for playful dragons to tuck a card under; because the Smirking Ridgeback is a playful dragon, a card is tucked under it too.

-7/27/23 11:31 AM 7/27/23 11:31 AM

-## Tawny Steppe Wyvern

 Certain dragons and cave cards direct you to cache a resource onto a dragon, tuck a card under a dragon, lay an egg, or pay an egg:

 CACHING A RESOURCE means that you place that resource onto a dragon.
 Unless otherwise specified, resources that you cache must come from your personal supply.
 Cached resources remain in place until the end of the game and are worth 1 VP each, unless otherwise specified.

 - Resources must be cached onto the dragon that gives you the ability to do so, unless otherwise specified.
 A dragon that allows you to cache a resource "here" provides you with the ability to cache a resource onto that dragon.

 TUCKING A CARD means you place a face-down dragon card underneath an already played dragon on your player mat.
 Unless otherwise specified, cards that you tuck must come from your hand.
 Tucked cards remain in place until the end of the game and are worth 1 VP each, unless otherwise specified.

-- Resources must be cached onto the dragon that gives you the ability to do so, unless otherwise specified.
-A dragon that allows you to cache a resource "here" provides you with the ability to cache a resource onto that dragon.
-TUCKING A CARD means you place a face-down dragon card underneath an already played dragon on your player mat.
-Unless otherwise specified, cards that you tuck must come from your hand.
-Tucked cards remain in place until the end of the game and are worth 1 VP each, unless otherwise specified.

-- Resources must be cached onto the dragon that gives you the ability to do so, unless otherwise specified.
-A dragon that allows you to cache a resource "here" provides you with the ability to cache a resource onto that dragon.
-TUCKING A CARD means you place a face-down dragon card underneath an already played dragon on your player mat.
-Unless otherwise specified, cards that you tuck must come from your hand.
-Tucked cards remain in place until the end of the game and are worth 1 VP each, unless otherwise specified.

 - Cards must be tucked under the dragon that gives you the ability to do so, unless otherwise specified by dragon abilities.
 A dragon that allows you to tuck a card "here" provides you with the ability to tuck a card underneath that dragon.

 IMPORTANT: Tucked cards do not count as dragons for purposes of end game abilities or end-of-round goals that require you to have a specific number or type of dragons on your player mat.
 For instance, if you have a dragon that gives you VP for every medium dragon you have on your player mat, tucked medium dragons do not count.

-LAY AN EGG OR PAY AN EGG:
+### LAY AN EGG OR PAY AN EGG: (Page 8)

 An ability that lets you "lay an egg" allows you to place an egg onto any dragon with an empty nest icon or onto 1 of the 2 nest icons printed on your player mat.
 Each nest icon, regardless of its location, can hold 1 egg.
 If you do not have an empty nest icon available, then you may not lay an egg.

 - Note that some dragons direct you to lay an egg "here."
 This allows you to lay an egg only on that dragon.
 Other dragons direct you to lay an egg anywhere in a certain cave or a certain column.
-37

-- Note that some dragons direct you to lay an egg "here."
-This allows you to lay an egg only on that dragon.
-Other dragons direct you to lay an egg anywhere in a certain cave or a certain column.
-37
+Anytime you are directed to "pay an egg" you may discard an egg from any dragon on your player mat or from a nest on your player mat.
   - Note that some dragons require you to pay an egg from a specific location (e.g. "Pay an egg from anywhere in this cave").

 - Eggs on your dragons and player mat at the end of the game are worth 1 VP each, unless otherwise specified.